troclaux/notes/aws.md

 ## DMS (Database Migration Service)

-> fully managed service that helps you migrate databases to aws quickly and securely
+> fully-managed service that helps you migrate databases to aws quickly and securely

 - resilient and self healing
 - source database remains available during the migration